DappDevs/presentations/content/ethereum-background.md

 2. It's a computer
 3. It's really a database

-A turing-complete database for the Decentralized Web!
+A Turing-complete database for the Decentralized Web!

 <br><br>
 **Most Databases are ACID compliant**